The Poor of New York: The Act V Fire Spectacle

 In Act V of The Poor of New York, a massive fire occurs.
 The fire spectacle includes the set being lit on fire, a real-life fire engine on the stage, and falling pieces of the set.
 This type of scenic design was the first of its kind.
 The sensational fire scene, ingeniously staged, set a precedent for all subsequent "sensation scenes".

 The set is described as a house that is separated into thirds that are joined in a zigzag line, and dropped in succession to create the illusion of the falling roof and wall.
 To generate fire and flames, a chemical red fire and powdered lycopodium are used to provide a red glow and flames.
 The shutters, which are to fall, are fastened to the scene with a preparation called 'Quick Match', made of gunpowder, alcohol or naphtha.
 They are used to create the fire and flame to the scene.

 The window frames are made of sheet iron and covered in oakum soaked in alcohol and naphtha.
 Though these pieces are not fastened to the scene at all and instead are placed a short distance behind it on platforms, it still gives the illusion of the set actually burning.
 The Quick Match enables the entire frame and sash of panels to catch fire in a matter of seconds.

-The spectacle was beyond astounding; it held the attractiveness and breathtaking aspect of contemporaneity.
-It is clear that Boucicault is more concerned with what the audience sees than with what it feels; he aims for eyes, not the heart.
-With the fire scene, he wins the eyes of his audience member and the insane spectacle awed the audience.
-When a real-life fire engine arrives on stage to put out the fire, driven by utter suspense the audience is dying to find out what will happen next.
+The production was notable for its visual appeal and contemporary setting.
+Boucicault focused on visual impact, particularly in the fire scene, which was designed to create suspense and awe.

 To add to the spectacle, water vapor and steam are used to create the illusion of smoke as Badger emerges holding the paper that will convict the evil banker through the just extinguished fire.
 Behind the entire scene was placed a very large endless towel upon which is painted a mass of flames; this is kept in a constant upward motion.
 When viewed through an open window of the house, it gives the audience a good idea of the raging furnace within.

-The play thrilled people, it held them on the edge of their seats with excitement, it drew forth gales of laughter, and it evoked buckets of tears, which is what made it wildly successful and popular along with the spectacle.